KitosFV/Hello_Git/README.md

-# This is simple calculator wroted in JS with using of HTML
+# This is simple calculator writen in JS using HTML